teiram/dandanator-mini/README.md

 ##Executing

-A jar with all the dependencies is generated and can be executed directly with the following invocation:
+An executable jar with all the dependencies bundled in will be generated with the following invocation:

-	java -jar target/dandanator-mini-6.0-jar-with-dependencies.jar
+	java -jar target/dandanator-mini-6.1-jar-with-dependencies.jar

 In case you've generated a native package, just execute the binary you'll find in the application folder (or the generated app in OSX)